thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 25 December 2022
+### Daily Rundown on Monday, 26 December 2022

-- The average temperature today is 9.29˚C;
+- The average temperature today is 5.75˚C;
-- With highs of 9.46˚C and lows of 7.93˚C.
+- With highs of 8.67˚C and lows of 2.73˚C.
-- You can expect overcast clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->